datarobot/airflow-provider-datarobot/README.md

 #### `DatasetRelationshipOperator`

-Create a Relationship between dataset defined in DatasetDefinition.
+Create a relationship between datasets defined in DatasetDefinition.

 Returns a dataset definition dict.